 When you are sad it’s good if you can motivate yourself to train.
 It often helps to train and the training will make you get your energy back.
 However, the challenge of being motivated to train when you are sad is that the training does not solve the problem or situation that makes you depressed.

-In addition, you will definitely achieve competence plateaus, from which it demands patience and practice moving further on.
+In addition, you will definitely achieve competence plateaus, and it demands patience and practice to move further on.
 If you think you need support, you can find a role model or a coach who will help you with the challenges you face along the way.